License GuideSOC 17-2071

 Read more

-Computer hardware engineers must complete continuing education credits to renew their licenses.
-The number of hours and required topics vary by state.
-Most states require ethics training and instruction on state-specific regulations as part of your renewal cycle.
+Most states require computer hardware engineers to complete continuing education credits during each renewal period.
+The exact number of hours and required topics vary by state.
+Common requirements include ethics training and state-specific regulations.
+Check your state's licensing board for your specific CE obligations.

 Is This For You